getodk/docs/style-guide.rst

 .. _xform-xlsform:

-XForm and XLSForm
+XForms and XLSForm
 -------------------

-- *XForm* refers to XML-encoded forms.
+- *XForms* refers to XML-encoded forms.
 - *XLSForm* refers to a spreadsheet format used to define forms.

 .. rubric:: Wrong

-- Xform
+- Xforms
-- X-Form
+- X-Forms
-- xform
+- xforms
-- XFORM
+- XFORMS
+- XForm (no *s*, when referring to the specification)

 - xlsform
 - XLSform